AleksandarMihajlovic96/sample-of-redux-knowledge-app/README.md

 **actions** subfolder is used to define an action (invoking, success and error) and to combine those 3.

 **reducers** subfolder is used to define an reducer that puts data in state and updates it based on dispatched action.

+### __tests__

+Inside this folder are the unit test for the components.
+Unit tests are done using Jest and React testing library and inside jest.config file Typesciprt support is added via the ts-jest package.
+Also the script for starting tests is:
+`npm run test:watch`
+or
+`npm run test`
+Depends if you need the watch parameter or not.